mjordan/islandora_workbench_docs/docs/preparing_data.md

 * The Google spreadsheet must be publicly readable, e.g. with "Anyone on the Internet with this link can view" permission.
 * Spreadsheets work best for descriptive metadata if all cells are formatted as "Plain text".
 To do this, in Sheets, select all cells, then choose the menu items Format > Number > Plain text *before adding any content to the cells*.
 * The worksheet that the CSV data is taken from is the first one in the spreadsheet (i.e., the one named in the left-most tab).
-* The values in the `file` column of the spreadsheet point to files within your local `input_directory`, just like they do in a local CSV input file.
+* If the values in the `file` column of the spreadsheet are relative, they are assumed to point to files within your local `input_directory`, just like they do in a local CSV input file.
+However, you can also use abosolute file paths and URLs in the `file` column, as described above.

 ## Blank or missing "file" values